If you know the name of the person or boat:

 Catalogue for more information.

-The National Archives (The Public Record
+The National Archives (Formerly

-example it has:
+Trust archive).
+For example it has:

-- principal records of pre-nationalisation canal companies (pre-1948) (class
+- principal records of pre-nationalisation canal companies (pre-1948)

-RAIL).
+(class RAIL).

-- principal records of the British Transport Commission and Docks Inland
+- principal records of the British Transport Commission and Docks

-Waterways Executive (class AN).
+Inland Waterways Executive (class AN).

 It has an online catalogue (PROCAT), which allows you to find out what